 Watch the heartwarming feature, and you’re sure to be inspired by the joy Ellen and Mrs. Obama brought students of all ages at Randle Highlands Elementary:

-For nearly a decade, government spending on education has been falling.
+For nearly a decade, government spending on education and education technology has been falling.
 In the UK, new figures show schoolchildren are “paying the price for austerity,” with funding slashed by more than £7bn since 2011.
 In the US, public investment in K-12 schools has also declined dramatically in many states.
 For the 2017/2018 school year, 12 states have cut funding by seven percent or more compared with 2008.

 Schools that have succeeded over the years despite budget challenges and cutbacks have a commitment to a singular vision—giving students the best education.
-All education spending should be tracked back to this vision, especially technology funding.
+All education spending should be tracked back to this vision, especially classroom technology funding.
 With school budgets an ongoing issue, it’s critical to ensure that students benefit from every edtech investment.
 Follow these tips to determine if your school is making the best use of its technology funds.

 Seek to Simplify